keenlabs/Keen-Docs/source/getting_started_guide.rst

 Glossary
 ========
-:doc:`Project </api/usage/projects>`: The Keen project that you want to use!
+:ref:`Project <projects>`: The Keen project that you want to use!

-Collection: A :ref:`collection <event collections>` is logically like a table - it contains an arbitrary number of similarly typed events.
+:ref:`Event Collection <event-collections>`: Collection: A event collection is logically like a table - it contains an arbitrary number of similarly typed events.

-Event: An :doc:`event </api/usage/events_and_event_data>` is a  discrete piece of data that you want to track.
+:ref:`Event <event-data>`: An event is a discrete piece of data that you want to track.
 Its shape is arbitrary JSON.

 .. _authentication: